princu2701/InvoiceFIleUploadApiTest/README.md

 ---

-## 📌 Status of the Project
+## 🛠 Current Status

-- ✅ Test scripts created for multiple Discoms and Circles
+- ✅ Working test classes for multiple Discoms
-- 🧪 Currently testing file uploads with real PDF samples
+- ✅ Retesting structure by Circle names
-- 📤 Manual and automated validations ongoing
+- ✅ Field-level validations
-- 💡 Jenkins integration not required as per current enterprise scope
+- 🔧 Actively under development

 ---

-## 📈 Future Enhancements (Planned/Optional)
+## 🔮 Planned Enhancements

-- Parameterize test data via Excel or JSON files
+- 📊 Excel-based test parameterization
-- Batch file upload testing
+- 🔁 Loop-based batch file upload testing
-- Extract and validate multiple fields from the API response
+- 🔍 Add validations for multiple fields (`GST`, `Invoice Date`, etc.)
-- Optional Jenkins CI setup for scheduled testing
+- ⚙️ Optional Jenkins CI integration (currently out of scope)

 ---

-## 🛡️ Disclaimer

-> This is an **internal project** developed as part of a live enterprise system.
-> All data, URLs, and credentials are protected and **not publicly shared** to comply with company policy.
+## 🙋 About the Author

+This API test suite was developed as part of an **enterprise backend validation effort**, led during the **mid-phase of development** to support quality assurance and onboarding of new automation methods.

 ---

-## 🤝 Contributions
+## ⚠️ Disclaimer

-This repository is intended for internal demonstration and validation purposes.
-External contributions are currently restricted.
+This repository contains code and logic related to internal systems.
+All data, endpoints, and business logic are masked or anonymized in public-facing documentation.

+---

+📢 **Feel free to fork or star for structure reference** — contributions are restricted for internal usage.